Applying to uni during the coronavirus outbreak

 You could save money

-It's still uncertain if all universities will return to on-campus learning in 2020, or if they will continue teaching classes online.
-Some universities have already announced their decision to teach online until Christmas this year.
+It's still uncertain when all universities will return to on-campus learning, or if they will continue teaching classes online.

 If you don't need to move away from home straight away, you could save up to 4 months on rent, bills and living costs – that's a lot of money that students usually miss out on.